cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-06-22-how-to-give-a-great-technical-presentation.md

 - **"communication session"** It refers to the format of the presentation.
 For example, conference talks, tech workshops, webinars, product sales pitches, and even job interviews are all technical presentations.

-- **"delivers specialized information, explanations, or demonstrations"** It refers of the type of content that is delivered.
+- **"specialized information, explanations, or demonstrations"** It refers of the type of content that is delivered.
 In this article, I focus on technical content in the area of Computer Science and Software Technology.
 Technical presentations often involve the use of visual aids such as slides, diagrams, code snippets, demos, or videos to support and enhance the content reception experience.

 - **"audience"** The audience is the speaker's target.
 It can be a small group of people in a classroom, or thousands in a stadium.
 Here I'm assuming that they are already familiar with the topic of the presentation, and that are  interested on it.